You can connect to a TDSQL for MySQL instance in the following ways:

 Connection conn=DriverManager.getConnection("url, user, password");

-- After successful connection, you can perform operations on the database.
+- After the connection is successful, you can perform other operations on the database.

-Because TDSQL needs to mark the shardkey when sharding and inserting data, these operations cannot be called with JDBC.
+Because TDSQL for MySQL needs to specify the shardkey when sharding and inserting data, these operations cannot be called with JDBC.

 This document takes CentOS 7.2 64-bit on a CVM instance as an example.
-For CVM instance purchase, see Purchase Method.
+For more information on CVM instance purchase, please see Purchasing Channels.

-- Log in to Linux and enter the command
+- Log in to the Linux CVM, enter

-yum install mysql to download and install a MySQL client from a Tencent Cloud image source with Yum, CentOS' built-in package manager.
+yum install mysql, and download and install the MySQL client from Tencent Cloud's image source with CentOS's package management software Yum.

 complete is displayed on the command line, the MySQL client is successfully installed.

-mysql -h public network address -P port -u username -p to connect to TDSQL.
+mysql -h public/private IP -P port -u username -p to connect to TDSQL for MySQL.
 Then, you can perform sharding.